SerpentByte/compresstraj/README.md

 ```

 #### Notes
-- _For decompression, the `-t` flag allows you to provide the original trajectory.
+- For decompression, the `-t` flag allows you to provide the original trajectory.
 If supplied, the script will compute framewise RMSDs and report both the maximum and minimum values.
-This can help assess reconstruction quality._
+This can help assess reconstruction quality.
-- _The code is designed to minimize memory usage.
+- The code is designed to minimize memory usage.
 If you encounter an out-of-memory (OOM) error on GPU or excessive RAM usage on CPU, try reducing the batch size to 1 using the `-b` flag.
-This may indicate that the model is too large for your system's memory._
+This may indicate that the model is too large for your system's memory.
-- _The recommended number of epochs to train a model is at least 1000 for actual usage._
+- The recommended number of epochs to train a model is at least 1000 for actual usage.
+- To view all the options one can pass to a script, use `python <script-path>.py -h`.

 ---